-- Concerns, issues, and questions should immediately be brought to Dr. Talley's - Dr. Talley will maintain contact with externship supervisors regarding your progress and any issues and concerns that may arise. - Students are to abide by sites' policies regarding dress code, HR procedures (e.g., TB testing, urine drug screens, background checks) and attendance requirements. - Students are expected to maintain agreed-upon schedule (e.g., 2 days per week, 6 month commitment) and hours per week that they negotiated with on-site - Please be on time and follow all on-site procedures (e.g., dress code, paperwork deadlines) as sites reserve the right to terminate the externship if you do not abide by their protocols. - Students will receive on-site supervision and attend bi-weekly group supervision at The New School with Dr. Talley. - Students will not terminate an externship without consulting with supervisors, including Dr. Talley. - If a student is asked to leave an externship or is terminated by his/her supervisor, Dr. Talley reserves the right to not send student to an additional placement.
+- Dr. Talley will maintain contact with externship supervisors regarding your progress and any issues and concerns that may arise. - Students are to abide by sites' policies regarding dress code, HR procedures (e.g., TB testing, urine drug screens, background checks) and attendance requirements. - Students are expected to maintain agreed-upon schedule (e.g., 2 days per week, 6 month commitment) and hours per week that they negotiated with on-site supervisor. - Please be on time and follow all on-site procedures (e.g., dress code, paperwork deadlines) as sites reserve the right to terminate the externship if you do not abide by their protocols. - Students will receive on-site supervision and attend bi-weekly group supervision at The New School with Dr. Talley. - Students will not terminate an externship without consulting with supervisors, including Dr. Talley. - If a student is asked to leave an externship or is terminated by his/her supervisor, Dr. Talley reserves the right to not send student to an additional placement.